 Overtime is paid when 8 hours per day is exceeded and/or 40 hours in one week and/or 6 consecutive days of work are exceeded.
 Overtime is one and one-half or twice the employee’s regular rate of pay for all hours worked in excess of eight hours per day and/or 40 hours in one week and/or 6 consecutive days.
 Those working less than 40 hours per week are considered Part-Time employees.
 Not all hours need to be worked on campus.
 Any regular employee working 20 hours or more per week is eligible for health benefits.

 The schedule of an hourly employee may be subject to change.
-Positions such as Extended Day Assistants, Speech and Language Therapist, Yard Duty Staff and School Psychologist are considered hourly.
+Positions such as Instructional Aides are considered hourly.
 Guest Teachers may or may not be hourly.
 All these positions are provisional pending funding available.

 If you are uncertain about your classification, please check with your supervisor.